 Chasing Amy as Romance for Realists

-Much like Clerks which has the ability to speak to those of us who have worked in retail Chasing Amy speaks to those of us who have been in complicated relationships (complicated is a cliché word but using a word like problematic is putting a dime word in a penny sentence).
+Much like Clerks which has the ability to speak to those of us who have worked in retail Chasing Amy speaks to those of us who have been in complicated relationships (the word complicated is a bit cliché but using a word like problematic is putting a dime word in a penny sentence).
 You don’t need to be in the same romantic relationship as Ben Affleck’s Holden McNeil to empathize with his situation.
 If you have ever allowed friends, or those who call themselves friends, to guide your relationship decisions then you can relate to Chasing Amy.
 If you have ever allowed preconceived notions and feelings of inadequacy whisper in your ear then you can relate to Chasing Amy.
-If you never allowed these things to sway your relationship decisions then this movie can give you an idea of how the rest of us muddle through life love.
+If you never allowed these things to sway your relationship decisions then this movie can give you an idea of how the rest of us muddle through our love lives.

 Chasing Amy is a realistic portrayal of two people trying to work through their issues and develop a meaningful relationship.
 It is a movie that speaks to any of us who have struggled with similar issues.
 The movie may have some 90s vibes in it but Smith’s story is still relevant and worth a view.